M-J-Robbins/good-email-code/email-code/columns.md

 You don't actually need to define a width, if left undefined it will be generated automatically.
 This can work well for a responsive layout if you want one column fixed (maybe containing an image) and one column fluid (maybe containing text).

 ### Responsive stacking
 Columns don't work so well on small viewports so it's likely you'll want to stack them.
-To do this you simply add a class to the column div then inside a media query you can set them to `display:block`.
-Remember to add `!important` if you have inline styles set.
+To do this you simply add a class to the column divs, then inside a media query you can set them to `display:block`.
+Remember to use `!important` if you have inline styles set.
 {% highlight css %}
 .column{
   display:block !important;